WckdAwe/YUV-To-DCT-Video-Encoding/README.md

 ## Authors
 - **Dimitriadis Vasileios** (WckdAwe) --  ( [Website]( http://wckdawe.com) | [Github](https://github.com/wckdawe) )
 - **Kouskouras Taxiarchis** (TheNotoriousCS) -- ( [Github](https://github.com/TheNotoriousCS) )

-And special thanks to [Papageorgiou Grigorios](https://github.com/TheFamousFurious) for providing the **Transition Diagram** for "Stage 2 - Syntax Analysis" and some other notable contributions in this project.

 <!-- License -->